-I learned to walk underneath the Tennessee sunshine.
-I was raised in the heart of one of the cultural capitals of American evangelicalism.
-I always had a hunger to explore beyond the purview of what was right around me--wanting to understand God by experiencing the world and the people in it.
+I learned to walk underneath the Tennessee sunshine, raised in the heart of one of the cultural capitals of American evangelicalism.
+I always had a hunger to explore beyond the purview of what was right around me--wanting to understand faith, the world, and the people in it.
 That quest has taken me all over.
 I've been enriched by the opportunity to work, learn, and grow in a diverse array of contexts: the Balkans, Egypt, Uzbekistan, and rural New York State.

-Areas of academic expertise include early Christian spirituality (especially asceticism), political and liberation theologies, mysticism, peace studies, Protestant-Catholic and Protestant-Orthodox dialogue, American Christianity, race and religion, and the history of Christian demonology.
+My areas of academic expertise include theology and racism, theology in conversation with Black Studies and decolonial theory, mystical theology/Christian spirituality (especially asceticism and demonology, political and liberation theologies, and American Christianity.
 I have spoken internationally on matters of spirituality, theology, and justice and have also been a consultant on religion for a movie production company.

 I love talking, thinking, and writing about faith, justice, politics, spirituality, and the occasional movie.
 I love to teach.
 I also love traveling every chance I find, cooking all sorts of foods, and trying to learn yoga.
-Musically, I soak up everything that a pretentious nerdy white boy should: Sufjan Stevens and Queen.
 I love gardening but kill most of what I touch.

 My spouse Joelinda and I live in the Boston area.
 We enjoy opening our home for good food, good conversation, spiritual searching, and to all who hunger for justice, right, and wholeness in the world.